biointec/columba/README.md

 In this mode, all alignments with the best score (edit or hamming distance) are reported for which the minimum identity between the read and the reference sequence is at least some value.
 By default, this value is 95%.
 You can set this value by using the `-I` flag.
+Additionally, you can use the `-x` option to set how many strata after the best score must be explored.
+In that case, all occurrences with a score `<= b + x`, where `b` is the score of the best alignment, will be reported.
+By default the value of `x` is `0`.

 The other mode is `all` which can be set by adding `-a all` or `--align-mode all` as an option.
 In this mode, all alignments up to some edit distance are reported.